– 4 –

 The Consensual relinquishing and assumption of control as part of or within a BDSM Kink dynamic (Domination/submission).
 See also BDSM.

 A form of BDSM, primal play is practiced by "primals" who express their raw, animalistic side during sexual activity.
-Stronger vocalizations, such as growling, and physical behaviors like scratching and wresting, are common.
+Stronger vocalizations, such as growling, and physical behaviors like scratching and wrestling, are common.
 Some primals also emulate specific non-human animals during sessions.
+See also Bull.

 Professional; usually a term referring to Sex Workers who are professionally trained in sexual and/or Kink practices and perform said practices on a person for monetary exchange.

 An erotic and/or sexual practice involving a person pleasuring, stimulating, and/or cleaning / shaving another person's vulva.
 This may be any type of stimulation but usually refers to delivering manual and/or oral types of pleasure.
 Within the context of kinky relationships and/or the BDSM community, Pussy Worship can be referred to when a submissive shows their reverence to, and deference toward, their Dominant.

 An audible, involuntary release of air from the vagina that sounds like a fart.
 This is a natural phenomenon that can happen after / during penetrative sexual play because of the way air is forced into / enters the vagina, and then has to be released.
 It is nothing to be embarrassed about!

 Queer is a term often in relation to sexual orientation and/or gender identity, used to describe a person / community that does not fall under the label of heterosexuality.
 For instance, gay, lesbian, bisexual, pansexual, etc., may all also identify as queer.
 Recognized as the Q in LGBTQIA+ (Queer / Questioning), queer folks don't identify with conventional labels and instead use individualized, often fluid (ever-changing) gender and sexuality expressions.